 The best answer is any floss that you use regularly!
 However, some flosses work better than others at removing plaque.
 Floss comes in many varieties and compositions.
 Slippery flosses that are synthetic or waxed pass through tight contacts between the teeth easily.
 Unfortunately, they don’t remove plaque as well as floss made of cotton fibers.
 Look on the package for the word “woven” which separates into loose threads for effective plaque removal.

+When is the best time to floss?
 The best time to floss is in the evening before bedtime, but always after your milk and cookies!
 The beneficial cleansing action of your saliva diminishes during sleep, and your teeth will remain clean the longest.
 To be honest, it doesn’t matter when you floss as long as its done properly every day.

 What’s the correct way to floss?